dp-next/registers2parquet/README.md

 data and for reasons on why we’re using this format as well as “Importing Parquet” for examples on how to work with this format and how to use a language (DuckDB SQL) to do your work faster.

-## For Luke

-To rebuild the datasets, run the targets pipeline with the RStudio addin (from the Palette) or with `targets::tar_make()`.
-Or open Git Bash and run `sh run.sh`.
-You might have to run the pipeline a few times in order to build all the targets.